Library and Learning Services

 Conservation

-All interventive conservation treatments must be undertaken by a conservator qualified and experienced in the appropriate conservation discipline (e.g. paper conservation).
 The service maintains a list of all items which require specialist intervention and will source external expertise to address these as funds allow.

 Insurance

-The service is committed to supplying the University’s Insurance Officer with up to date information about insured collections and to ensuring that insurance provision meets the needs of the service, its collections and depositors.
+The service is committed to supplying the University’s Insurance Officer with up-to-date information about insured collections and to ensuring that insurance provision meets the needs of the service, its collections and depositors.
 The insurance policy states that the insurer will settle the costs of restoration in the event of partial loss or damage.

 Disaster prevention and recovery

-The Library works with Estates and Security to ensure a rapid and informed response to situations which threaten the integrity of its facilities, collections or service delivery.
-The Library has a Business Continuity Plan and a Disaster Recovery Plan for Print Collections.
+The Library works with Estates, Security and Digital Services to ensure a rapid and informed response to situations which threaten the integrity of its facilities, collections or service delivery.

 The University maintains a subscription to Harwell’s Priority User Service.

-Disposals and deaccessioning: principles
+Disposals and daccessioning principles

 The service recognises and conforms to The National Archives’ Deaccessioning and disposal: Guidance for archive services, 2015.
 Potential disposal decision-making will be undertaken using the Disposal destination decision tree.

-Deaccessioning decisions are made by an archive professional, based on archival principles and professional good practice and are not be driven solely by forces external to the archive service.
+Deaccessioning decisions are made by an archive professional, based on archival principles and professional good practice and are not driven solely by forces external to the archive service.

 Deaccessioning is not considered in response to budgetary or storage constraints.